+We need to help our staff develop how they think.
+We recognise that it's not the answer that matters, it's how they get there.
 We have to create conditions to help our staff unleash the energy and ideas lying latent within the Service.
 We want to harness their enthusiasm to allow them to improvise and adapt to create their own solutions, enhancing ownership and accountability.